 Medical schools across the country are increasingly focusing on teaching doctors how to better understand and relate to the people they will be caring for.
 With the aging of America and the exponential rise in Alzheimer’s, it’s crucial that doctors will be able to recognize the early signs of the disease as well as understand the varied needs of those with Alzheimer’s and other dementia.

 Two things in particular are critical.
 First, that doctors can identify the disease in its early stages.
-This is particularly difficult in people who have a lifetime of accomplishments and social skills to draw upon.
+This is particularly Challenging in people who have a lifetime of accomplishments and social skills to draw upon.

 Second is how to meet the needs of a population that can’t readily articulate for themselves if they’re in pain, what brings them joy, when they’re having a delusion or that the reason they’re not eating is that they’ve forgotten how to use their forks.